ECronin1973/programming-for-data-analytics/project/README.md

 - Forecast uncertainty acknowledged; delay projections are indicative, not operational guarantees.
 - Visibility data may require proxies (pressure + rain + time‑of‑day).

+## Issues Encountered
+- Generated .json files for dublin Airport were too large to include in the repository.
+Users must download these files directly from the Dublin Airport data portal.
+I made five commits, but ran into issues each time in VSCode due to the large file upload attempt earlier.
+Unfortunately, I looked at solutions and ended up accidentally dropping the last five commits and reset everything using 'git reset --hard origin/main', which removed most of my work today.
+Thankfully, I had a backup and was able to restore everything.

 ## License

 This project is for educational purposes as part of the Higher Diploma in Data Analytics coursework.